La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _Alice is one of the teachers._

 me
-: … is among …, … is one of …, … are members of … (noun follows)
+: … is among …, … is one of …, … are members of … (argument follows)

 > **la .alis. ta'e ctuca**
 > _Alice habitually teaches._